3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 It also, as a corollary, strengthens the methods by which we learn.

-The human consciousness, arguably the most complex thing in the known universe, operates by means of reason and apprehension — which is to say, words and language.
+Human consciousness, arguably the most complex thing in the known universe, operates by means of reason and apprehension — which is to say, words and the act of processing these words.
+To process words is to reason.

 A person who can recite words which, through a self-guided act of will emerging from within her, possesses those words in a deeper way.
 This person also therefore has greater command of her thoughts, and in this way, too, she is more fully self-directed.

-The good of learning poetry by heart is for these very reasons immeasurable.
+The excellence of learning literature by heart is for these very reasons incalculable in how it enriches human existence.

-My desire in this article is to fully persuade you of this immeasurable goodness and human enrichment.
+My desire in this article is to fully persuade you of the immeasurable excellence of human enrichment.

 In learning anything by heart, I urge you to systematically strive to retain instead of repeat.
 This may sound like lexical hairsplitting, but I assure you it is not.